 I said, “I’ve been with myself for over forty years and never knew!”

-This discovery led to another … one of my special powers.
-I am extremely mindful of details and characteristics.
-I rely on visible clues such as hairstyle, gait, posture, and gestures to recognize people.
+This discovery led to another … one of my special powers: I am extremely mindful of details and characteristics.
+I rely on visible clues such as hairstyle, gait, posture, and mannerisms to recognize people.
 But I also am cognizant of the connections I make with the more nuanced ones, such as Adrian’s chuckle, which always makes me feel as if I have eaten a hot fudge sundae, with that delicious sensation of cold ice cream and sticky hot syrup traveling from my lips to my belly.
 Or the way my friend Loverne’s saucy, husky voice instantly reminds me of my mother’s surreptitious giggling when she would visit her cheeky childhood schoolmate.

 And yesterday, when the stranger at my boxing gym said, pulling her hair up, “Hi, Saraswati, good to see you again”, I didn’t miss a beat.

 “Hello!
 Did you change your hair?”
 I said, smiling.

 “Yeah — I colored it.
 You’re the first person who noticed!”
 The familiar ponytail bounced over her shoulder.